OzuYatamutsu/arsteakskan-guide/README.md

 # ![](jinhai.png) Arsteakskan language reference, yo!

 ### tl;dr:
  * **Arsteakskan** is a fork of Chinese for Chinese and English speakers.
-It's meant to serve as a third auxiliary language for, like, if you want to look cool or something!
+Its primary purpose is to serve as an _auxiliary language_ for representing concepts in Chinese or English when one or more aspects of the Chinese meaning are missing (e.g. knowing how to say a character but not write it, knowing what a character looks like but not how to say it, ...).

- * Chinese words and grammar remain largely the same.
+ * Chinese words and grammar remain largely the same, except for the fact that Arsteakskan does not use tones as a primary method of determining meaning (although it can be explicitly specified).
+Arsteakskan words get their meaning from the context of the surrounding sentence.

- * However, there are a few Arsteakskan-specific words and grammar traits which extend Chinese grammar.
+ * There are a few Arsteakskan-specific words and grammar traits which extend Chinese grammar.
 Many of these are cat noises (it was written as a cat language).

- * It's pretty much a series of systems for representing written Chinese and English using [bopomofo](https://en.wikipedia.org/wiki/Bopomofo), with a few Japanese words thrown in.

- * There's going to be a lot of cat references coming up. _Be warned._

 ### Bopomofo
 **Bopomofo** is a character system designed to represent sounds in Chinese.